maxcroasdale/maxcroasdale.github.io/content/posts/dec-2023/thebeast.md

 feature_image_alt:

 ---
-Putting the Garrard 401 back into The Beast after replacing the idler wheel.
+The Garrard 401 goes back into The Beast.
+I replaced the idler wheel last week.
 Then set it up with the Audio Note Tone Arm.
 Audio bliss.

 ![](/images/6013.jpeg)